11 Virtual Art Museum Tours That Will Cost You Nothing

 Now You Can Take Virtual Tours of Many Great Art Museums Around The World.
 Anita Louise Art

-Stuck at home and getting tired of watching Netflix?
-Why not try to go on a virtual tour to see some of the world’s greatest art museums right from your couch?
-As social distancing has become the norm and reality for many, this is a great way to be able to see some of the best art in the world, without having to actually travel there.
+Are you stuck at home and getting tired of watching Netflix?
+Why not try to go on a virtual tour to see some of the world’s most excellent art museums right from your couch?
+Virtual museum tours are a great way to be able to see some of the best art in the world without having to travel there.

 The Louvre – Paris, France

 The Louvre is the world’s largest art museum.
 It is also a historical monument in Paris, France.
-There are so many amazing collections throughout its approximately 72, 500 square meters or the 782,000 square feet.
+There are so many amazing collections throughout its approximately 72,500 square meters or 782,000 square feet.
 It is one of the most visited art museums in the world.

 The halls of this museum have had many of the world’s greatest artists roaming its halls.
-That is just one reason why visiting the Lourve is such a great and amazing experience But during their most popular months if can shoulder to shoulder groups of people trying to all see the same thing.
-But now you can skip the crowds and visit the Lourve exhibitions virtually.
+That is just one reason why visiting the Lourve is such a great and fantastic experience But during their most popular months it can shoulder to shoulder groups of people trying to see the same thing all.

 J. Paul Getty Museum – Los Angeles, California, USA

-If you have ever driven north on the 405 from the Los Angeles Airport, you will find perched on the side of a hill an amazing structure and building that is the J. Paul Getty Museum.
+If you have ever driven north on the 405 from the Los Angeles Airport, you will find it perched on the side of a hill an amazing structure and building, the J. Paul Getty Museum.

-The J. Paul Getty Museum is home to a variety of artwork, including European decorative arts, paintings, manuscripts, drawings, and sculptures.
-The museum boasts of having Greek, Etruscan and Roman art from the Neolithic era to the Late Antiquity.
-There is also an amazing collection of photographs from the 20th and 21st Centuries.
+The J. Paul Getty Museum houses various artworks, including European decorative arts, paintings, manuscripts, drawings, and sculptures.
+The museum boasts of having Greek, Etruscan, and Roman art from the Neolithic era to the Late Antiquity.
+There is also a fantastic collection of photographs from the 20th and 21st Centuries.
 This museum really has something for everyone.

 The Sistine Chapel – Vatican City, Italy.

-Though technically, not a museum, we love this virtual tour of the Sistine Chapel.
-No need to travel to Italy to see this amazing work by the great Michelangelo.
-Like many sites like this in Europe when you actually go to Italy to see the chapel if can be crowded with other visitors.
+Though technically not a museum, we love this virtual tour of the Sistine Chapel.
+No need to travel to Italy to see this fantastic work by the great Michelangelo.
+Like many sites like this in Europe, when you actually go to Italy to see the chapel, if can be crowded with other visitors.

 The Guggenheim Museum – New York City, USA

-The Solomon R. Guggenheim Museum is a museum located in New York City.
-It is the permanent home of a continuously expanding collection and an array of Impressionist, Post-Impressionist, Early Modern and contemporary art.
+The Solomon R. Guggenheim Museum is located in New York City.
+It is the permanent home of a continuously expanding collection and an array of Impressionist, Post-Impressionist, Early Modern, and Contemporary art.
 They also have a lot of special exhibitions throughout the year.

-The building is a work of art itself as it was designed by the iconic American architect Frank Lloyd Wright.
-Over the last eight decades, the museum collections have continued to grow which make it one of the top art museums in the world.
-The Solomon R Guggenheim Museum has a great virtual tour of their entire contemporary art collection.
+The building is a work of art as it was designed by the iconic American architect Frank Lloyd Wright.
+Over the last eight decades, the museum collections have continued to grow, which makes it one of the top art museums in the world.
+The Solomon R Guggenheim Museum has a great virtual tour of their contemporary art collection.

 You can check out The Guggenheim Museum virtual tour by clicking here.